List of protected areas of Cameroon

 The protected areas of Cameroon include national parks, wildlife sanctuaries, faunal reserves, and one flora sanctuary.
 Many protected areas in Cameroon are still in pristine condition, mostly because there is less tourism in Cameroon than other regions of Africa.
 According to reported statistics, there were ten protected areas from 1932 to 1960.
 Six protected areas were added between 1960 and 1980, five more were added between 1980 and 2004, and eight protected areas are under consideration within a final approval process.

 National parks

-19 national parks have been established in Cameroon.